jacob-evarts/well-compare/README.md

 ## Info-
 Code developed for research on modeling prion growth dynamics in budding yeast.
-This package is used to compare two 96 well plates well by well, for example comparing A1 of one plate to A1 or another plate, and so on.
+This package is used to compare 96 well plates that contain groupings of experimental and control replicates.
 This code generates graphs, heatmaps, and sumarries of your data, while also performing some basic statistics.

 ## Usage -
-Begin by creating a directory for your screens called 'Screens'.
-Next, make a directory inside of that for every screen that you run (Ex.
+Make a directory every screen that you run (Ex.
 "Screen1").
-Inside of your individual screen directory, create another folder called 'Data' and put the excel file produce from the Epoch2 plate reader inside.
-Then, from the outer directory, run the package ($ python -m wellcompare) on the terminal.
-The program will create several directories for you.
-Some notable ones are 'Graphs', which contains graphs and data summaries, and 'Heatmaps' (if -hm flag added).
+Inside of your individual screen directory, create another folder called 'Data' and put the excel file producefrom the Epoch2 plate reader inside.
+Then, from outside that directory, run the package ($ python -m wellcompare) on the terminal.
+The programwill create several directories for you.
+Some notable ones are 'Graphs', which contains graphs and data summaries, and 'Heatmaps' (if -hm flag added) (temporarily disabled until further updates).

 Example Directory Structure:

 |- Outer_folder    <- run python -m wellcompare inside this outer directory
-|      |-Screen
 |       |- Screen1
 |              |- Data
 |                   |- screen1.xslx
 |       |- Screen2
 |              |- Data
 |                   |- screen2.xslx

 ## Requirements -
 Also outlined in requirements.txt:
 1. Python3